Zingawawoo/git-identity-switcher/README.md

 python3 identity_switcher.py
 ```

-I could explain in depth what to do but if you need this tool I assumed you already know how ssh keys and git configs work.
+I could explain in depth what to do but if you need this tool I assume you already know how ssh keys and git configs work.